Overview of Product Manager vs Project Manager

 |Accountability||Accountable for the entire product establishment in the market.||Accountable only for the task or activities assigned.|

 |Focuses on||Customer needs, decides target end-users, market research||Team structure, budget, project deadlines, problem-solving|

 |Collaboration||Works with engineering, marketing, and all other teams to keep product lifecycle iterative||Mainly deals with team leads and members|

-The concept of project and Product Manager are similar, but in order to create a successful product, one should know how these concepts differ.
-Any organization should have both a Project Manager and a Product Manager for the successful product launch in the market.
+The concept of project and Product Manager is similar, but in order to create a successful product, one should know how these concepts differ.
+Any organization should have both a Project Manager and a Product Manager for a successful product launch in the market.
 The Project Manager gives more focus internally to achieve specific objectives and complete a given project on time.
 Whereas the Product Manager focuses externally on the client and the overall success of the project.
-Ideally, both are two different concepts but it is essential to collaborate both Project Manager and Product Manager for the company to grow and to hold a formidable position in the market amidst competitors.
+Ideally, both are two different concepts but it is essential to collaborate both the Project Manager and Product Manager for the company to grow and to hold a formidable position in the market amidst competitors.

 This has been a guide to the top difference between Product Manager vs Project Manager.
-Here we also discuss the Product Manager vs Project Manager key differences with infographics and comparison table.
+Here we also discuss the Product Manager vs Project Manager key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more-